Ford Fiesta (first generation): History

-The Fiesta was originally developed under the project name "Bobcat" (not to be confused with the subsequent rebadged Mercury variant of the Ford Pinto) and approved for development by Henry Ford II in September 1972.
-Development targets indicated a production cost US$100 less than the current Escort.
-The car was to have a wheelbase longer than that of the Fiat 127 (although shorter than some other rivals, like the Peugeot 104, Renault 5 and Volkswagen Polo), but with an overall length shorter than that of the Escort.
+The Fiesta was developed under the project name "Bobcat" (not to be confused with the subsequent rebadged Mercury variant of the Ford Pinto) and approved by Henry Ford II in September 1972.
+Development targets indicated a production cost US$100 less than the Escort.
+The car was to have a wheelbase longer than the Fiat 127 (although shorter than some other rivals, like the Peugeot 104, Renault 5 and Volkswagen Polo), but with an overall length shorter than the Escort.
 The final proposal was developed by Tom Tjaarda at Ghia.
 The project was approved for production in December 1973, with Ford's engineering centres in Cologne and Dunton (Essex) collaborating.

-Ford estimated that 500,000 Fiestas a year would be produced, and built an all-new factory near Valencia, Spain; a trans-axle factory near Bordeaux, France; factory extensions for the assembly plants in Dagenham, UK.
-Final assembly also took place in Valencia.
+Ford estimated that 500,000 Fiestas a year would be produced, and built in all-new factory in Almussafes, Valencia, Spain; a trans-axle factory near Bordeaux, France, and factory extensions to the assembly plants in Dagenham, UK.
+Final assembly took place in both Valencia and Dagenham.
+Ford's plants in Dagenham, England, and Saarlouis and Cologne (from 1979) in Germany, also manufactured Fiestas.

+The motoring press had begun speculating about the existence of the Bobcat project since 1973, but it was not until December 1975 that Ford officially announced it as the Fiesta.
+A Fiesta was on display at the 24 Hours of Le Mans in June 1976, and a few rallys.

 The name Fiesta belonged to General Motors when the car was designed, as they had used the name for the Oldsmobile Fiesta in the 1950s; however, it was freely given for Ford to use on their new supermini.
 Ford's marketing team had preferred the name Bravo, but Henry Ford II vetoed it in favour of the Fiesta name.
-The motoring press had begun speculating about the existence of the Bobcat project since 1973, but it was not until December 1975 that Ford officially announced it as the Fiesta.
-A Fiesta was on display at the 24 Hours of Le Mans in June 1976, and a few rallys.

 Mechanically, the Fiesta adopted the now industry-standard mechanical layout pioneered by Fiat with a transverse mounted engine coupled to an end-on four-speed manual transmission of the Ford BC-Series with unequal length driveshafts.
-The power unit would be a new "short block" version of the venerable Ford Kent OHV engine, dubbed "Valencia" after the brand new Spanish factory in Almussafes, Valencia, developed especially to produce the new car.
-Ford's plants in Dagenham, England, and Saarlouis and Cologne (from 1979) in Germany, also manufactured Fiestas.
+The power unit would be a new "short block" version of the venerable Ford Kent OHV engine, dubbed "Valencia" after the new factory's location.
 To cut costs and speed up the research and development, the new powertrain package destined for the Fiesta was tested in Fiat 127 development "mules".

 Unlike several rivals, which used torsion bars in their suspension, the Fiesta used coil springs.
 The front suspension was of Ford's typical "track control arm" arrangement, where MacPherson struts were combined with lower control arms and longitudinal compression links.
 The standard rear suspension used a beam axle, trailing links and a Panhard rod, whilst an anti-roll bar was included in the sports package.
 All Mk1 Fiestas featured 12-inch wheels as standard, with disc brakes at the front and drum brakes at the rear.
 Ford paid particular attention ease of service, and published the times required to replace various common parts.